nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
 Some filters specified were not previously applied.
 * 1a1.
-Rapportbook clears the filters that were applied.
+Rapportbook only clears the filters that were applied.
-* 1a2.
-Rapportbook shows a message containing the list of filters that were not previously applied.
-* Use case ends.

 #### Use case: Show contact